Ben Affleck and Jennifer Garner Officially File for Divorce

 E!
 News can confirm the couple filed for divorce this week nearly two years after announcing they were separating after 10 years of marriage.

-The Los Angeles Superior Courthouse PIO says the pair want joint legal and physical custody of their children.
+In court documents, the pair want joint legal and physical custody of their children.
 The petition and response were also filed together, which means it was coordinated.

 Unlike many other famous pairs who called it quits in the Hollywood spotlight, these two remained friendly exes while co-parenting their three kids.